Black History Month (February 2015)

 PCC will celebrate the life of Dr. Martin Luther King Jr. with a special program in the Goess Student Center.
 The event is free and open to the public.

-PCC Orchestra Concert music from African American Composers
+PCC Symphony Orchestra — Concert Music from Black Composers